Online Consultation

 Laparoscopy for ovarian cysts

-Ovarian cuts are a solid or fluid-filled sac or pocket (cyst) within or on the surface of an ovary.
-Simple ovarian cysts are prevalent and harmless & reported in 10million every year.
+Ovarian cuts are solid or fluid-filled sacs or pocket (cysts) within or on the surface of an ovary.
+Simple ovarian cysts are prevalent and harmless & reported in 10 million every year.
 Ovarian cysts usually disappear on their own but if they don’t, it can cause trouble later.
-There are different kinds of ovarian cysts like simple cysts, complex cysts, malignant, non malignant, can be follicular cysts or corpus luteum cysts.
-Generally ovarian cysts are harmless but sometimes it can cause complications like:
+There are different kinds of ovarian cysts simple cysts, complex cysts, malignant, non malignant, which can be follicular cysts or corpus luteum cysts.
+Generally, ovarian cysts are harmless but sometimes they can cause complications like:

 • Ovarian torsion.
 Cysts that enlarge can cause the ovary to move, increasing the chance of painful twisting of your ovary (ovarian torsion).